Skip to main content

 Constructor

-Use a standard TypeScript constructor to initialize state:
+Use a standard TypeScript constructor to set initial values when the contract is deployed:

 class Token {